In Memory of Elizabeth Howe, Salem, 1692: Background

 British fashion designer Alexander McQueen was known for his imaginative, sometimes controversial designs, and dramatic fashion shows.
-During his nearly twenty-year career, he explored a broad range of ideas and themes, including historicism, romanticism, femininity, sexuality, and death.
+Over the course of his career, which lasted from 1992 until his death in 2010, he explored a broad range of ideas and themes, particularly sexuality, death, violence, romanticism, and historicism.
 He learned tailoring as an apprentice on Savile Row, and dressmaking as head designer at French fashion house Givenchy.
-(Note: From 1996 to October 2001, McQueen was simultaneously head designer at Givenchy and at his own label.)
+(Note: From October 1996 to October 2001, McQueen was simultaneously head designer at Givenchy and at his own label.)
 Although he worked in ready-to-wear – clothing produced for retail sale – his showpiece designs featured a degree of craftsmanship that verged on haute couture.

 McQueen's work was highly autobiographical: he incorporated elements of his memories, feelings, and personal fixations into his designs and runway shows.
 He had a difficult upbringing, which led him to identify with the persecuted and the vulnerable all his life.
 McQueen's mother Joyce was interested in genealogy, and she passed this interest to her son, who became fascinated by his heritage.
 Several of his collections, including Joan (Autumn/Winter 1998) and Eye (Spring/Summer 2000), examined the persecution and oppression of women.
 McQueen's earlier shows Highland Rape (Autumn/Winter 1995) and The Widows of Culloden (Autumn/Winter 2006) drew on his feelings about his Scottish ancestry and English violence toward Scotland.

-Variations on a hard moulded bodice appeared in a number of McQueen's collections.
-The idea originated in Banshee (Autumn/Winter 1994), in the form of a heavy plaster of Paris breastplate, then in The Hunger (Spring/Summer 1996), which featured a clear plastic corset with worms inside.
-For No. 13 (Spring/Summer 1999), McQueen worked with product designer Kees van der Graaf to create plaster of Paris life casts of model Laura Morgan, from which several moulded leather bodices were made.
-The same casts were used to create bodices for several future collections, including The Overlook (Autumn/Winter 1999) and It's Only a Game (Spring/Summer 2005).
+Variations on a hard moulded bodice appeared in a number of McQueen's collections, beginning with Banshee (Autumn/Winter 1994).
+For No. 13 (Spring/Summer 1999), McQueen commissioned plaster of Paris life casts of model Laura Morgan, which were used to create leather bodices.
+The casts were re-used for future collections, including The Overlook (Autumn/Winter 1999) and It's Only a Game (Spring/Summer 2005).